Heufneutje/PyHeufyBot/README.md

   and also how modules can interact with other modules.
 This is based on the action system used in [txircd](https://github.com/DesertBus/txircd) and ElementalAlchemist deserves credit for it.
 - Better control over connections.
 With RE_HeufyBot it was impossible to start any new connections after the config files had been loaded.
 Reconnecting was impossible as stated before.
 By making use of a Twisted factory, this should go a lot smoother.

-I might add more to this as time goes on, if any more ideas pop into my head.